OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 			 automatically.
 Users enrolled in the course will be automatically added to the groups that can access the content.

-.. danger:: The packages referenced by a course **MUST NOT** change
-			after the course is installed and has users enrolled.
-			Doing so will result in stale permissions.
-(This is a limitation that can be fixed given time.)

 ``bundle_dc_metadata.xml`` (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^